 For Jeanne Baret: To Be Known

-It's a story of naming but Jeanne's name was hardly known until biographer Glynis Ridley published Jeanne's story in 2010: The Discovery of Jeanne Baret, A Story of Science, The High Seas, And The First Woman To Circumnavigate The Globe.
-Ridley helped me to know Jeanne Baret--her life, her knowledge, her experiences at sea, her abuse, her fortitude.
-Today Bougainvillea is a ubiquitous plant, grown throughout the world and used wherever the sun prevails and frost is mute.
-For this project, I continue to record instances of bougainvillea findings that reflect glimmers of Jeanne's story and my own.
+For Jeanne Baret: To Be Known (2018-ongoing) presents my impressions of the life of Jeanne Baret, a history-making 18th-century French woman.
+Baret, disguised as a man, became the first woman to circumnavigate the globe.
+I came upon Baret due to our shared interest in plants, particularly the tropical bougainvillea.
+Baret, an avid herbswoman, was the first westerner to identify the plant.
+Her lover, the named botanist on Baret's naval voyage, Philibert de Commerson, titled the plant for the ship's captain, Louis-Antoine de Bougainville.
+Baret's own name was hardly known until biographer Glynis Ridley published Jeanne's story in 2010: The Discovery of Jeanne Baret, A Story of Science, The High Seas, And The First Woman To Circumnavigate The Globe.
+Ridley helped me to know Jeanne Baret--her life, her knowledge, her fortitude, and her violent experiences at sea including physical assaults and rape.
+Today the plant she discovered, Bougainvillea, is ubiquitous.
+It's grown throughout the world grown wherever the sun prevails and frost is mute.
+For this project, I record contemporary instances of bougainvillea that connect Baret's story with my own.